-- 43. Our initial proposals treated North Central and North West London as one sub-region.
+- 429. Our initial proposals treated North Central and North West London as one sub-region.
 There are currently 32 constituencies across these parts of London, and our initial proposals were also for 32 constituencies.
-This section of the report focuses on the North Central area, covering the boroughs of Barnet, Camden, Enfield, Hackney, Haringey and Islington, which includes 13 existing constituencies, and the majority of another.
-Of these, Chipping Barnet, Hackney North and Stoke Newington, Hackney South and Shoreditch, Hampstead and Kilburn (which includes part of our subsequent North West London sub-region), Hendon, Holborn and St Pancras, Hornsey and Wood Green, and Tottenham are below the permitted electorate range.
-Edmonton, Enfield North, Enfield Southgate, and Islington South and Finsbury are above the range, and Finchley and Golders Green, and Islington North have electorates within the permitted range. - 44.
+This section of the report focuses on the North Central area, covering the boroughs of: Barnet; Camden; Enfield; Hackney; Haringey and Islington; which includes 13 existing constituencies, and the majority of one other.
+Of these the following are above the permitted electorate range: Chipping Barnet; Hackney North and Stoke Newington; Hackney South and Shoreditch; Hampstead and Kilburn (which includes part of our subsequent North West London sub-region); Hendon; Holborn and St Pancras; Hornsey and Wood Green; and Tottenham.
+The following are below the range: Edmonton; Enfield North; Enfield Southgate; and Islington South and Finsbury.
+Finchley and Golders Green, and Islington North have electorates within the permitted range. - 430.
 In our initial proposals, we proposed three constituencies that would cross the A5 road: Stanmore and Edgware, that would cross between the boroughs of Barnet and Harrow; Hendon and Golders Green, that would cross between the boroughs of Barnet and Brent; and West Hampstead and Kilburn, that would cross between the boroughs of Camden and Brent.
 The Borough of Barnet was divided into five constituencies in our initial proposals.
-In addition to the two constituencies spanning the A5, we proposed a Finchley and Muswell Hill constituency that would span the boroughs of Barnet and Haringey, and a Southgate and Barnet East constituency that would include two Borough of Barnet wards in an otherwise Borough of Enfield centred constituency.
-One proposed constituency, High Barnet and Mill Hill, was wholly contained within the Borough of Barnet. - 45.
-In the Borough of Enfield, we proposed an Enfield North constituency and an Edmonton constituency that would be unchanged from the existing constituencies except for realignment with new local government ward boundaries.
+In addition to the two constituencies spanning the A5 which included parts of the Borough of Barnet, we proposed a Finchley and Muswell Hill constituency that would span the boroughs of Barnet and Haringey, and a Southgate and Barnet East constituency that would include two Borough of Barnet wards in an otherwise Borough of Enfield centred constituency.
+One proposed constituency, High Barnet and Mill Hill, was wholly contained within the Borough of Barnet.

+431. In the Borough of Enfield, we proposed an Enfield North constituency and an Edmonton constituency that would be unchanged from the existing constituencies except for realignment with new local government ward boundaries.
 In the Borough of Haringey, we proposed a Tottenham constituency that would include two Borough of Hackney wards, while West Green and White Hart Lane wards were transferred to the Hornsey and Wood Green constituency.
-Our proposed Hackney North and Stoke

-Newington, and Hackney South and Shoreditch constituencies were based on the existing Hackney constituencies, although the Borough of Hackney Dalston ward was included in the Islington North constituency under our initial proposals.
-We also proposed that Tufnell Park ward, from the Borough of Islington, be transferred to the Borough of Camden based Kentish Town and Bloomsbury constituency, which would result in two orphan wards in this area.
+Our proposed Hackney North and Stoke Newington, and Hackney South and Shoreditch constituencies were based on the existing Hackney constituencies, although the Borough of Hackney ward of Dalston was included in the Islington North constituency under our initial proposals.
+We also proposed that Tufnell Park ward, from the Borough of Islington, be transferred to the Borough of Camden-based Kentish Town and Bloomsbury constituency, which would result in two orphan wards in this area.
 We proposed that the City of London be paired with the Borough of Islington in a City of London and Islington South constituency.
 Our third proposed constituency covering the Borough of Camden (in addition to Kentish Town and Bloomsbury, and West Hampstead and Kilburn) was Camden Town and St John's Wood, that crossed the borough boundary with Westminster.